Your task in this programming assignment is to implement a simple, parallelized application leveraging the

 single graph (e.g. a bar chart) showing the time for execution of your solution on 1 node with 1 core, on 1 node with

 8 cores and on 2 nodes with 8 cores.

-The assignment should be submitted to the lecturer via LMS as a zip file.
-The zip file must be named with the first
+The assignment should be submitted to Canvas as a zip file.
+The zip file must be named with the students named in

 It is strongly recommended that you do not do this assignment at the last minute, as it may be the case that the